Police Athletic League Nutritionist/Cook in Brooklyn, New York

 Wash dishes and utensils according to sanitary practices.

-Keep kitchen and storeroom in a clean, sanitary and orderly condition e.g., range, sink, refrigerator, cupboard.
+Keep kitchen and storeroom in a clean, sanitary, and orderly condition e.g., range, sink, refrigerator, and cupboard.

 Keep kitchen equipment and utensils in good condition.